-Decode binary low-density parity-check (LPDC) code with GPU
+Decode binary low-density parity-check (LDPC) code with GPU

-To use this object, you must install Parallel Computing Toolbox™ and have access to an appropriate GPU.
-For more about GPUs, see GPU Computing (Parallel Computing Toolbox).
+To use this object, you must install Parallel Computing Toolbox™ and have access to a supported GPU.
+If the host computer has a GPU configured, processing uses the GPU.
+Otherwise, processing uses the CPU.
+For more information about GPUs, see GPU Computing (Parallel Computing Toolbox).

 input to the object as the soft-decision output (log-likelihood ratio of received bits) from